opendocsg/slw-judgments-backfill/2017_SGHC_114/report.md

  [emphasis added]

 Thus, in _Grouteam (HC)_ , I stated that the “relevant provisions” of the Act which cl 19.1 referred to, which the parties accepted would apply, were ss 8(1), 10(2) and 11(1).
-While the CA allowed Grouteam’s appeal against my decision (see _Grouteam Pte Ltd v UES Holdings Pte Ltd_ [2016] 5 SLR 1011 (“ _Grouteam (CA)_ ”), the CA did not comment on my interpretation of cl 19.1.
+While the CA allowed Grouteam’s appeal against my decision (see _Grouteam Pte Ltd v UES Holdings Pte Ltd_ <span class="citation">[2016] 5 SLR 1011</span> (“ _Grouteam (CA)_ ”), the CA did not comment on my interpretation of cl 19.1.
 Rather, the CA allowed the appeal on the basis that the provision governing the submission of payment claims was not the provision which I had identified; it followed that the payment claim had been served in time (see _Grouteam (CA)_ at [44]).

 95     In my judgment, cl 19.1 did not incorporate the Statutory Definition into the Sub-Contract (in respect of payment responses) for the following reasons: